gnolang/gno/examples/gno.land/r/demo/teritori/README.md

 Proposal module implementation that supports binary proposals, users can only vote Yes or No

-### gno.land/p/demo/teritori/voting_group
+### gno.land/p/demo/teritori/dao_voting_group

-Voting module that queries a group to get the voting power of users
+Voting module that manages a mapping from address to voting power

-### gno.land/p/demo/ujson

-Simple-to-use JSON encoding and decoding without reflection

-### gno.land/p/demo/teritori/flags_index

-Provides generic flagging features, allows to:
-- Flag an ID
-- List most flagged IDs
-- Check if an address has flagged a particular ID
-- Clear flags on an ID

 ### gno.land/p/demo/teritori/havl